Emergencies (Also:Medical): dial 911

 911 calls are answered by the Communication Center at the Tucson Police Department or Pima County Sheriff's Department and are transferred to PCC College Police when required.
 The safety of everyone at PCC is a top priority of the College Police Department.
 In addition to the PCC Police providing a college-wide police and security service 365 days a year, they also have a College Police Communications Dispatch Center that answer calls 24 hours a day, seven days a week.

-During an emergency Pima can use multiple ways of communicating information which may include: text alerts, notices on the College homepage, MyPima announcements, emails to students and employees, College telephones, fire alarm activation and in-person assistance and direction from College staff or law enforcement.
+During an emergency Pima College can use multiple ways of communicating information which may include: text alerts, notices on the College homepage, MyPima announcements, emails to students and employees, College telephones, fire alarm activation and in-person assistance and direction from College staff or law enforcement.

 - Dispatch personnel to the scene.

 - Radio for medical and ambulance service, if needed.

 - Contact relatives or friends, if requested.